Best Destiny 2 Exotic weapons for PvE & PvP

 • Best Use: PvE/PvP

 Forget One-Two Punch, Conditional Finality lands a one-two blow like no other.
 One barrel shoots ice and the other shoots fire.
-In PvE, this makes it a phenomenal utility weapon that can stun Champions and one-shot most regular enemies.
+In PvE, this makes it a good utility weapon that can stun Champions and one-shot most regular enemies.
 In PvP, Conditional Finality is the best shotgun with no exceptions.
 Its unmatched consistency gives it a clear edge over the competition.

 Izanagi’s Burden